A beginner’s guide to ESOPs (Employee Stock Option Plans) in Singapore

 3 minute read

 If you’re a startup in Singapore, you know that you often need additional incentives to draw talent, as the pay that you offer cannot compete with other established players in the market.
-ESOPS (Employee Stock Option Plans) is a tool often used by startups and growing companies in order to compensate the employees in a way that doesn’t put a strain on cash flow in the present.
+ESOPs (Employee Stock Option Plans or Employee Stock Ownership Plan) is a tool often used by startups and growing companies in order to compensate the employees in a way that doesn’t put a strain on cash flow in the present.

-In essence, an Employee Stock Option Plan/Employee Stock Ownership Plan grants employees the right to purchase shares of their company.
-ESOPs are administered by the company’s board of management who also lay down the rules of the scheme.
+ESOP is also known as Employee Stock Option Plan/Employee Stock Ownership Plan that grants employees the right to purchase company stock.
+ESOPs are administered by the company’s board of management which lay down the rules of the scheme’s rules.

 Companies set aside an amount of their total equity to offer to key employees over a course of time.
 The company’s board of management sets the exercise price of the ESOP, but the price set is as close to the fair market value of the shares as possible.

 There are two key concepts to an ESOP agreement: